myles2021/flask-example/README.md

-# using a flask app to be deployed with jenkins via a optional HTML parameters
+# deploying a flask app with jenkins utilising optional HTML parameters